Anonymous HIV Test in Singapore

 HIV spreads through contact with contaminated blood, semen, vaginal fluids, or breast milk from infected people.
 Contact can come from unsafe sex.
 It can also come from sharing used needles and syringes.
 Infected women can pass the virus to their babies during pregnancy, childbirth, and breast feeding.
 It is also possible to become infected with HIV through a blood transfusion, although this is now very rare.

 People do not get infected with HIV through casual contact with people at school, work, home or anywhere else.
-The virus is not spread from contact with sweat, tears, saliva, or a casual kiss from an infected person (Deep or "French" kissing is not advised).
+The virus is not spread from contact with sweat, tears, saliva, or a casual kiss from an infected person.
 Nor can people be infected from contact with forks, cups, clothes, phones, toilet seats, or other things used by someone who is infected.
 People do not get infected from food prepared by an HIV-infected person.
 People have not become infected with HIV through insect bites.

 How can I avoid becoming infected?

 The best way to eliminate the risk of getting infected with HIV is to avoid activities that would allow the virus to be passed to you.

 The only 100 % certain way to avoid infection through sex is to have sex with an uninfected partner or to abstain.

 If you are not certain that your sex partner is uninfected, you should use a latex condom correctly every time you have sex.